Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Summary

 \section{Summary}

-We present a unified framework for understanding the specific heat of 4f$^7$ magnetic compounds (Gd$^{3+}$ and Eu$^{2+}$), characterized by a ground state with $J=7/2$ and $L=0$.
+We present a unified framework for understanding the specific heat of 4f$^7$ magnetic compounds (Gd$^{3+}$ and Eu$^{2+}$), characterized by a ground state multiplet $^{8}S_{7/2}$.
 Through extensive quantum Monte Carlo simulations, we demonstrate that the specific heat is primarily governed by two parameters: the effective number of neighbors $z$ and axial anisotropy $K$.

-The effective number of neighbors $z$ quantifies the strength of spatial and quantum fluctuations, with larger $z$ values corresponding to reduced fluctuations and specific heat curves closer to mean-field predictions.
-Crucially, we find that the specific heat is remarkably insensitive to the detailed lattice structure for a given $z$, enabling a universal description of diverse magnetic systems.
+The effective number of neighbors $z$ quantifies the strength of thermal and quantum fluctuations, with larger $z$ values corresponding to reduced fluctuations and specific heat curves closer to mean-field predictions.
+Crucially, we find that the specific heat is remarkably insensitive to the detailed lattice structure for a given $z$ as long as the couplings do not strongly increase with distance.
+This enables a universal description of diverse magnetic systems.

 The origin of the anisotropy $K$ lies in a small admixture of $^{6}P_{7/2}$ in the ground-state multiplet.
 This admixture introduces a component with $L = 1$, rendering the system sensitive to axial crystal fields.